bragefz/qube/README.md

 ## Packages

 ### qube_bringup
 This package starts the PID controller as well as a digital twin of the qube.
 If a real qube is not available, setting the launch parameter `simulation:=true` will allow control of the simulated qube alone.
 Also launches an rqt node that enables adjusting setpoint at runtime with a slider or inserting values.
+Select 'qube_controller_node' in the rqt node to display the slider etc.

 To launch use this command in the terminal:
 ```